In 1938, aspiring author Frances Turnbull sent a copy of one of her stories to Francis Scott Fitzgerald.

 One of my guilty pleasure are Faustian myths and legends.
-You know, Niccolo Paganini, Robert Johnson, and others.
-And the truth is that most such legends are about artists.
+Niccolo Paganini, Robert Johnson, and others.
+And the truth is that the overwhelming majority of Faustian myths are about artists.
 Some of them didn’t even bother to deny the rumors.
 Maybe that was some sort of marketing trick, but it was also how they felt about their art.

 It all feels like selling your soul.
 You write about things you’d never be brave enough to talk about, you write about your obsessions, about your passions, about everything that makes you human.
 Sometimes you feel as if words are bleeding out of your soul.
 It’s not an easy process, it’s painful as hell.